robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-versions.md

 | `DurableActivityContext` ou `DurableActivityContextBase` | `IDurableActivityContext` |
 | `OrchestrationClientAttribute` | `DurableClientAttribute` |

-No caso em que uma classe base abstrata continha métodos virtuais, esses métodos virtuais foram substituídos por métodos de extensão definidos em `DurableContextExtensions`.
+In the case where an abstract base class contained virtual methods, these virtual methods have been replaced by extension methods defined in `DurableContextExtensions`.

-#### <a name="functionjson-changes-javascript-and-c-script"></a>alterações de Function.
-JSON (JavaScript C# e script)
+#### <a name="functionjson-changes-javascript-and-c-script"></a>function.json changes (JavaScript and C# Script)

-No Durable Functions 1. x, a associação de cliente de orquestração usa uma `type` de `orchestrationClient`.
-A versão 2. x usa `durableClient` em vez disso.
+In Durable Functions 1.x, the orchestration client binding uses a `type` of `orchestrationClient`.
+Version 2.x uses `durableClient` instead.